StakeTake/guidecosmos/sei/atlantic-sub-1/gentxguide/README.md

  --details="" \
  --identity=""
 ```
-#### Create Pull Request to the [testnet repository](https://github.com/sei-protocol/testnet/tree/main/atlantic-subchains/atlantic-sub-1/gentx) with the file <your validator moniker>.json.
+#### Create Pull Request to the [testnet repository](https://github.com/sei-protocol/testnet/tree/main/atlantic-subchains/atlantic-sub-1/gentx) with the file your_validator_moniker.json.

 ## After publication of the genesis file: